Accuracy And Fluency: What’s The Big Deal?

 So what’s the big deal?

 In many EFL classrooms, the free practice stage is the last in the lesson.
 Most of the lesson time is dedicated to presenting the target language and ensuring the students are able to produce it accurately and appropriately.
 The free practice is stuffed into however many minutes are left in the lesson.
-Because of this, if a lesson is running late or the teacher runs out of time, it is this stage which is shortened or even cut entirely.
+If a lesson is running late or the teacher runs out of time, it is this stage which is shortened or even cut entirely.

 At the same time, this focus on accuracy is misguided, as accuracy is by no means more important than fluency.
 In fact, a student who is more fluent than accurate can be more successful at communication than someone who is more accurate than fluent.

-This is because communication is a fluid concept which involves more than one participant, and the other participant may still be able to understand the communication even if the rate of accuracy of the speaker is not very high.
+This is because communication is a fluid concept.
+It involves more than one participant.
+The other participant may still be able to understand the communication even if the rate of accuracy of the speaker is not very high.

 Accuracy vs fluency in the EFL classroom

 Our learners want to learn to speak English in order to communicate.
-And if we boil it down to one thing, communication is about being understood.
+If we boil it down to one thing, communication is about being understood.
 To get all fancy and technical, communicative competence is being able to make use of vocabulary and grammar and their rules appropriately in order to convey a message.
-So while of course there is a need for a certain amount of accuracy, fluency can be seen to play a bigger role in effective communication.
+While there is a need for a certain amount of accuracy, fluency can be seen to play a bigger role in effective communication.

 In your EFL lessons, try not to focus on accuracy to the detriment of fluency.
-Allow sufficient time for fluency activities, and this includes time for adequate preparation on the part of your students.
-You still need to scaffold the activity but you don’t need to give them step-by-step instructions for what they should say.
+Allow sufficient time for fluency activities.
+This includes time for adequate preparation on the part of your students.
+You need to scaffold the activity but you don’t need to give them step-by-step instructions for what they should say.
 If your activity is appropriate and relevant for your students, this should actually come naturally to your students, as they will have a purpose for communicating.

-In a nutshell, both accuracy and fluency are important in the classroom and one should not be sacrificed for the other.
+In a nutshell, both accuracy and fluency are important in the classroom.
+One should not be sacrificed for the other.

 This may sound simple and logical, but it’s easy to try to incorporate elements of both accuracy and fluency into your lessons, often with the result that your students don’t get the benefit of practising either.
 Instead, make sure there are opportunities for both types of activities in your lessons to ensure your students get the best of both worlds and get practice with both accuracy and fluency.